nginxinc/nginx-azure-workshops/labs/lab11/readme.md

-# NginxAAS for Azure and GeoIP2
+# NGINXaaS for Azure and GeoIP2

 ## Introduction